 We involve parents as appropriate in the support which we put in place.

-Typically, a child will access such support for a period of six weeks.
+Typically, a child will access additional support for a period of six weeks.
 Progress is reviewed after a six-week block of sessions with the child’s teacher and most importantly the child themselves.
-Currently, teachers, parents and external professionals can recommend a child for this support and it is hoped that one day we will have the ability to allow for the children at our school to self-refer.

 Two key elements to support good mental health are: